 11 A State shall not be immune under the 11th Amend-12 ment to the Constitution of the United States from an action in a Federal or State court of competent jurisdiction for a violation of this Act.
-In any action against a 14 15 State for a violation of the requirements of this Act, rem-16 edies are available for such a violation to the same extent 17 as such remedies are available for such a violation in an action against any public or private entity other than a 18 19 State.
+In any action against a 14 15 State for a violation of the requirements of this Act, remedies (including remedies both at law and in equity) are 16 17 available for such a violation to the same extent as such 18 remedies are available for such a violation in an action 19 against any public or private entity other than a State.